 - The inside of the pipeline section must be relatively clean prior to undertaking a high resolution or smart tool run program.
-Our PM can work with your Operations personnel to plan and execute a pipeline cleaning run as part of the detailed preparation required to have a successful smart tool run.
+Our project managers can work with your operations personnel to plan and execute pipeline cleaning run as part of the detailed preparation required to have a successful smart tool run.

 - There are many options available to internally clean your pipeline.
-Our experience allows us to knowledgably select the cleaning option that will be most cost effective for your pipeline system.
+Our experience allows us to knowledgeably select the cleaning option that will be most cost-effective for your pipeline system.
 We have worked with a number of cleaning tool suppliers and chemical vendors to select the right cleaning methodology for the customer’s pipeline.

 - An effective pre-inspection cleaning program should include the running of a pipeline caliper tool to determine if there are any dents, bends or ovality issues that could potentially damage a smart tool.
 The caliper not only detects anomalies but enables the user to determine the location and severity of the unwanted diameter reduction.

-- Corrpro Technicians have experience coordinating the activities related to pipeline valve operation and launching and receiving of pigs.
-Also handling volumes of wax and other deleterious material that tends to land in receiving traps
+- Corrpro technicians have experience coordinating the activities related to pipeline valve operation, launching and receiving of pigs and handling volumes of wax and other deleterious material that tends to land in receiving traps.

 - Pipelines with heavy oil throughput will typically require a regular pig cleaning or dewatering program to maintain efficient operation and prevent the buildup of contaminants and biological agents in your pipeline.

 Corrpro's project managers have experience planning and coordinating linefill and purge programs for liquids and gas operations.
-They make special considerations to ensure the safe and cost effective execution of these types of tool run programs.
+They make special considerations to ensure a safe and cost-effective execution of these types of tool run programs.

-- Key considerations for liquids pipeline linefill programs include:
+- Key considerations for liquid pipeline linefill programs include:

 - Key considerations for pipeline purging programs include: